 Clean Code: Don’t mix different levels of abstractions

-We spend more time on reading code than writing.
-So if the code is more readable then obviously it will increase the developer productivity.
+We spend more time reading code than writing it.
+So if the code is more readable, it will obviously increase developer productivity.

-Many people associate readability of code with coding conventions like following standard naming conventions, closing file, DB resources etc etc. When it comes to code reviews most of the people focus on these trivial things only, like checking for naming convention violations, properly releasing resources in finally block or not.
+Many people associate the readability of code with coding conventions like following standard naming conventions, closing files, DB resources, etc. When it comes to code reviews, most people focus on these trivial things only, like checking for naming convention violations or whether resources are properly released in a finally block.

 Let us take a simple example.
-I would like to implement Fund Transfer usecase and following are the rules to implement:
+I would like to implement a Fund Transfer use case, and the following are the rules to implement:

-- Check whether source account has sufficient amount
+• Check whether the source account has a sufficient amount.

-- Check whether source account has provision for Overdraft and check whether this transaction exceeds the overdraft limit
+• Check whether the source account has a provision for Overdraft and check whether this transaction exceeds the overdraft limit.

-- Check for duplicate transaction with last transaction.
-If source, target accounts and amount is same with last transaction consider it as a duplicate transaction
+• Check for a duplicate transaction with the last transaction.
+If the source, target accounts, and amount are the same as the last transaction, consider it a duplicate transaction.

-- If everything is fine then transfer amount to target account
+• If everything is fine, then transfer the amount to the target account.

 public class UglyMoneyTransferService